How it works

 Approaches and frameworks

-Any Python framework and code can be used in the Rebase Platform to develop an energy forecast models.
-Several of the more common frameowrks already have pre-implemented energy forecasting models.
-Below is a list of frameworks that have an implemented model:
+Any Python framework or code can be used in the Rebase Platform to develop energy forecasting models.
+Several commonly used frameworks already have pre-implemented energy forecasting models.
+Below is a list of frameworks that include an implemented model:

 Model | Developer | Model type | Code and docs |